mandyWW/robot/README.md

 * LEFT
 * RIGHT
 * REPORT
+* q - quit the application
+* ? - display the list of valid commands

 PLACE will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.<br>
 The origin (0,0) is considered to be the SOUTH WEST most corner.<br>